✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Workspace-native agents: The new Gemini Spark platform offers deep integration with Gmail, Calendar, Drive, and Sheets.
 For [Company]'s workflows that touch these tools, this could mean more reliable automation with less custom integration work.

-Faster, cheaper model tier: Gemini 3.5 Flash offers frontier-level capability at roughly 40% lower cost than previous options.
+Faster, cheaper model tier: Gemini 3.5 Flash offers frontier-level capability at roughly 40% lower cost than previous options per the pricing page.
 For high-volume workflows like [specific use case], this changes the ROI calculation.

 My recommendation: I've reserved time this week to prototype the [specific workflow] using the new managed agent infrastructure.
 This will give us concrete data on whether the new approach outperforms our original architecture plan.